AkhtarShadab/SkimLit/README.md

 ### 7. Predictions on New Data
 Finally, we use our trained model to make predictions on unseen PubMed abstracts, demonstrating the model's practical application.

-## How to Use This Notebook
-To fully understand and absorb the content, consider the following approach:
-1. Read through the provided descriptions and code.
-2. Attempt to write the code on your own, using this notebook as a guide.
-3. Experiment with the code, make modifications, and observe the effects.

 ---